matauranz/steve/README.md

 to create github pull.... for new content pushed from local sgit...

-in sgit app   steve create new branch
+in sgit app..   project steve    create new branch do edits.. commit... push to origin..

-commit...

-push to origin..

-in github steve go to pushed branch
+in github..  project steve go to pushed branch
 ..create pull request...

+using git command line......
 https://github.com/matauranz/steve

 GitPatch